bowman2001/perplexdoc/content/doc/enhancing/attribute/anchor/index.md

 ## No link checks for manual anchors {.h-info}

-Unfortunately, the render hook for links can not check a manual anchor.
+Unfortunately, the render hook for links cannot check a manual anchor.
 It appears missing and produces a bogus warning, if the `errorLevel:` for `fragments:` is set to `warning`.
-This does **not** affect the result, the links are always rendered.
-(See [link validation](/doc/basic/link#validation)).
+This does **not** affect the result, the links are always rendered fine. (&rightarrow; [link validation](/doc/basic/link#validation)).